dustinpfister/blog_posts/_posts/threejs-euler.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/6jCoOIWOV4g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## 1 - The Euler Class in Three.js and what to know first
+## The Euler Class in Three.js and what to know first

-This is a post On the Euler Class in three.js, as such I trust that you have at least some background when it comes to the basics of three.js and javaScript in general.
-So if you are new to three.js you might want to start with some kind of getting started post on three.js in general as a basic starting point for the basics of setting up a scene and so forth.
+This is a post On the Euler Class in three.js, as such I trust that you have at least some background when it comes to the basics of threejs and javaScript in general.
+So if you are new to three.js you might want to start with some kind of getting started post on threejs in general as a basic starting point for the basics of setting up a scene and so forth.

 The Euler Class is one of many basic classes that you should know about sooner or later, it might be best to learn a thing or two about the Euler class when you are first learning the basics of making mesh objects move, and rotate around as this is the class to do so when it comes to rotating at least.

 The angles that are passed to the Euler class will be in the form or [radians](https://en.wikipedia.org/wiki/Radian) which is something that you should be familiar with not just for the sake of the Euler class, but for the sake of just about anything that has to do with angles in a javaScript environment.

+### The source code examples here are on Github

+The source code examples for this post can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-euler).

-### 1.1 - Version Numbers Matter with three.js
+### Version Numbers Matter with three.js

 In this post I was using [three.js r127](https://github.com/mrdoob/three.js/releases/tag/r127), make sure that you are using that version if the code examples here are breaking for you.
 I can not say that much has changed with the Euler class specifically sense I started using threejs many years ago now, but that is certainly not the case with everything else in the library.

-### 1.2 - The source code examples here are on Github

-The source code examples for this post can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-euler).

-## 2 - Basic example of The Euler Class, and the copy method
+## 1 - Basic example of The Euler Class, and the copy method

 This will aim to be a basic getting started example of the Euler Class where I am creating an instance of THREE.Euler directly.
 Once I have an instance of Euler there is the question of what to do with it in a three.js example.
 With that said there is the copy method of a Euler instance that can be used to copy the state of one Euler Class to another.
 So in this example I am creating a Mesh with the [Box Geometry](/2021/04/26/threejs-box-geometry/) Constructor and the Normal Material, and then making a few clones of the mesh with the [mesh clone method](/2019/12/18/threejs-mesh-copy/).
 After that I am then using the copy method of the Euler instance that is located at the rotation property of the mesh objects to set some of them to the value that I have set with the single Euler Class instance.